MarcelineVQ/AutoMarker/README.md

 * Default values are (so far) calibrated for Turtle WoW specifically.
 ___

-* Hold `shift then ctrl or alt` to activate automatic raid marking when mousing over a mob group.
+* Hold `shift then ctrl or alt` to and mouseover a mob to mark the group.
-* Enables setting marks on units without needing a group
+* Enables setting marks on units without needing to be in a party.

 ### Keybinds:
 * Automark moused over group or target - synonymous with `/am mark`